 Are you looking for a unique opportunity?
-Have you been wanting to put your talent in Indigenous Governance, Government Relations, Finance, Leading Indigenous Organizations or Communications & Business Development in the service of a great cause?
+Have you been wanting to put your talent in Community Relations, Legal & Charitable Regulations, Accounting & Finance, Corporate Partnerships, Communications & Publications and Marketing in the service of a great cause?

 Well, look no further!
-If you are committed to building networks of solidarity between Indigenous and non-Indigenous youth as well as fostering honest dialogue around reconciliation, we are looking for you!
+If you are committed to fostering Indigenous youth-led pathways to reconciliation, supporting Indigenous youth and their visions of change for the future, and building networks of solidarity between communities and BIPOC youth, we are looking for you!

 What is CRE?